Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Liver cancer is a rare malignancy in children and adolescents and is divided into the following two major histological subgroups:

 Liver tumors are rare in children.
-A diagnosis may be challenging, in part because of the lack of consensus regarding a classification system.
-Systematic central histopathological review of these tumors performed as part of pediatric collaborative therapeutic protocols has allowed the identification of histological subtypes with distinct clinical associations.
-As a result, histopathology has been incorporated within the Children's Oncology Group (COG) protocols and, in the United States, as a risk-stratification parameter used for patient management.
+A definitive pathological diagnosis may be challenging because of the rarity of the tumor and the lack of a universal classification system before the Children's Hepatic Tumor International Collaboration (CHIC) harmonization efforts.
+Systematic central histopathological review of these tumors, performed as part of pediatric collaborative therapeutic protocols, has allowed the identification of histological subtypes with distinct clinical associations.

 For information about the histology of each childhood liver cancer subtype, see the following sections: